aradi/fypp/docs/fypp.rst

 cases (e.g. during macro calls).

 The global scope is the one, which Fypp normaly uses for defining objects.
-All imports specified on the command line are carried out in this scope.
-Also, all the initialization files are executed within that scope.
-And all definitions made by the `set` and `def` directives in the processed source file defines entities in that scope, unless they appear within a `call` or a `def` directive.
+All imports specified on the command line are carried out in this scope And all definitions made by the `set` and `def` directives in the processed source file defines entities in that scope, unless they appear within a `call` or a `def` directive.

 Addtional temporary local scopes are opened, whenever